redcanaryco/helm-charts/charts/linux-edr-sensor/README.md

 ## Compatibility with Kubernetes
 The linux-edr-sensor chart has undergone testing for deployment on these Kubernetes distributions:
 * Rancher k3s & k3d
+* Amazon EKS
+* Azure AKS

+## Multi-architecture kubernetes clusters
+The current state of the Canary Forwarder Docker image does not support multi-architecture builds.
+In the context of a multi-architecture Kubernetes cluster (including both arm64 and amd64 nodes), deploying two daemonsets becomes necessary.
+Each daemonset should reference the respective image and incorporate the required affinities to accommodate this architecture diversity.

 ## Prerequisites
 * Helm v3.0.0+